MazenZagloul2002/MazenZagloul2002/README.md

 ## 🌟 About Me

 Junior Data Analysis/AI Enthusiast with a passion for leveraging technology to solve real-world problems.
-I'm currently exploring opportunities in the fields of **Data Analysis ** and **AI**,
+I'm currently exploring opportunities in the fields of **Data Analysis ** and **AI**